 Damian Collins biography

-Damian is married to Sarah and they have a daughter Claudia who was born in January 2007, and a son Hugo who was born in March 2009 and they live in Elham in Kent and in London.
+Damian is married to Sarah, and they have a daughter Claudia, born in January 2007, and a son, Hugo, born March 2009; they live in Elham in Kent and in London.

 Damian was born in Northampton in 1974.
 He was educated at St. Mary’s High School, and Belmont Abbey School, Herefordshire.
 He graduated in Modern History from St Benet’s Hall, University of Oxford in 1996.